Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Introduction

 \section{Introduction}

-Neutral atom quantum computers have emerged as a promising platform for building scalable quantum systems.
-In recent years, they have demonstrated the ability to trap and control thousands of individual atoms---with systems reaching up to 3,000 qubits~\cite{chiu2025continuous}.
-These systems are also making progress towards fault tolerance~\cite{sales2025experimental}, with successful demonstrations of quantum error correction (QEC)\cite{bluvstein2024logical}, and are experimentally demonstrating applications in areas such as analog quantum simulation\cite{bernien2017probing}, and optimization~\cite{graham2022multi}.
+Neutral atoms quantum computers have emerged as a promising platform for building scalable quantum computers.
+In recent years, they have demonstrated the ability to trap and control thousands of individual atoms---with systems reaching up to 6,100 qubits ~\cite{Manetsch_2025, Chiu_2025}.
+These systems are also making progress towards fault tolerance~\cite{sales2025experimental, Bedalov2024}, with successful demonstrations of Quantum Error Correction~(QEC)\cite{bluvstein2024logical}, and are experimentally demonstrating applications in areas such as analog quantum simulation\cite{bernien2017probing}, and optimization~\cite{graham2022multi}.

 Despite these advancements, a major challenge for neutral atom platforms is their relatively slow operation speeds.
-Table~\ref{tab:ops} summarizes the typical durations of key operations---including two-qubit gates, single-qubit gates, readout, and full QEC cycles for leading quantum error correction codes---for systems from QuEra and various academic labs.
-For reference, we also show the operational latency for Google's superconducting hardware.
+Table~\ref{tab:ops} summarizes the bottlenecks in QEC cycle---including two-qubit gates, readout, and fraction of readout in full quantum error correction cycles for leading quantum error correction codes---for the neutral atom systems~\cite{Wintersperger_2023}.
+For reference, we also show the operational latency for Google's superconducting hardware~\cite{google2025}.

 A large fraction of the total time during fault-tolerant quantum computing is spent on readout, as \textit{qubit readout is the slowest and most error-prone step}, which not only limits the speed but also significantly impacts the error suppression capabilities of the quantum error correction code.